TriRealm/Valknut/Terms of Service.md

 ---
 ## 4. Responsibilities

-Server Owners/Admins: You are responsible for configuring the bot in your server.
+**Server Owners and Administrators:**

+By inviting Valknut to your server, you agree to these Terms of Service and are responsible for configuring and managing the bot within your community.
+You are also responsible for ensuring that your server’s use of Valknut complies with Discord’s Terms of Service, Community Guidelines, and all applicable laws.

+**Users:**

-Users: By interacting with the bot, you agree not to abuse its commands or attempt to circumvent its restrictions.
+By being a member of a Discord server that uses Valknut, or by directly interacting with the bot, you acknowledge and agree to these Terms of Service and the accompanying Privacy Policy.
+You agree not to abuse, exploit, or misuse its commands or features, and you must not attempt to circumvent moderation systems, rate limits, or any restrictions implemented by Valknut or Discord.

 ---
 ## 5. Limitations